jsr-io/jsr/frontend/docs/publishing-packages.md

 }
 ```

-You can also use the `includes` and `excludes` options to include and exclude
+You can also use the `include` and `exclude` options to include and exclude
 files during publishing.
-If using a `deno.json`, you can use `publish.includes`
+If using a `deno.json`, you can use `publish.include`
-and `publish.excludes` to include and exclude files only for publishing, rather
+and `publish.exclude` to include and exclude files only for publishing, rather
 than for all Deno subcommands.
 [Learn more about ignoring files](#ignoring-files).